 Local players have attributed their success through a deep understanding of the cultural preferences and a plethora of regional content.
 By 2021.
 Music streaming app Gaana, holding the largest market share in India hopes to scale to 225 million MAUs.
 It is eyeing to turn operationally profitable in the next three years, riding on new user acquisitions.
 The platform, which has a 45 million strong library, now has 152 million monthly active users (MAUs).
 Paid users are still a small percentage of their total user base, but are growing rapidly.

-The global music streaming market is estimated at $XX Million in 2020, growing at –% CAGR till 2025.
+The global music streaming market is estimated at $40 Billion in 2021, growing at 6% CAGR till 2025.

 Spotify is the global market leader with a 23% YOY growth in revenue in 2019.
 Spotify commanded a 31% share of total revenue and 35% of paid subscribers in 2019, tailed by Apple music (24% Revenue, 19% Subscribers).
 Amazon Music grew its revenue from 10% in 2018 to 15% in 2019.

 Spotify leads the paid subscription market with a share of 35% in 2020, followed by Apple Music with a share of 19%.
 Amazon Music takes the third spot with a market share of 15%, followed by Tencent Music, YouTube Music, and others.
 Some factors driving global online music streaming services include exclusive content like originals and podcasts.